 Practical Nursing Program

 Additional program requirements include passing a random drug test, completing a physical exam with a record of required immunizations before assignment to clinical sites, and the ability to withstand the physical rigors of the program.
-A fair but strict attendance policy is enforced during the 10-month program.
+A fair but strict attendance policy is enforced.

 The curriculum includes:

 - Laboratory and Clinical Experience

 Clinical experiences include acute and long-term care, rehabilitation, and community health sites.
 Occasional evening and weekend clinics may be scheduled.
 Graduates of the program meet the Ohio Board of Nursing requirements for eligibility to take the NCLEX-PN exam.